 We have a new real-time forum solution utilizing the Discourse platform to provide a simple way to get your Grav questions answered quickly.

 We highly recommend you follow us on Twitter as it provides a real-time way for us to reach out to our followers and let them know about news and events related to Grav development.

 If you find a bug, have a general question or even want to contribute to the Grav project as a whole, you can use the Grav GitHub Issues tracker.
-We are very diligent about responding to issues posted here and it can provide a useful way to start a conversation with us.
-If you have a specific issue with one of our plugins, themes or skeletons you can also submit an issue on that repository.
+We are very diligent about responding to issues posted here, and it can provide a useful way to start a conversation with us.
+If you have a specific problem with one of our plugins, themes or skeletons, you can also submit an issue on that repository.

 You can chat with us live on Slack.
 Slack has become synonymous with simple communication.
 We use it for our development team, and we have gotten lots of requests to move from our previous Gitter.im solution to Slack.
 Now we have!
 So join us there and get involved with the growing Grav community!